foysalahmedmin/olory-mini-server/README.md

 ---

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.
-Make sure to follow coding standards and write tests where applicable.

----

-## License

-This project is licensed under the ISC License.

----

 ## Contact

-For questions or support, please open an issue or contact the repository maintainer.
+For questions or support, please open an issue or contact the repository maintainer. <a href="mailto:foysalahmedmin@gamil.com">Email</a>.

 ---

-**Thank you for using Olory-mini!**
+**Thank you for reading Olory-Mini documentation!**

 ```